pivot-access-ltd/bma-offline-docs/src/machines.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/1/198898362285e4a1308535a4aa701156a67c9616.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/1/198898362285e4a1308535a4aa701156a67c9616.png"></a>
 rad-end

-rad-begin /deb/2.9/ui
-More information on Power configuration will be found in the [Power management](/t/power-management/3017) section of this documentation. rad-end

-rad-begin /deb/3.0/ui
-More information on Power configuration will be found in the [Power management](/t/power-management/4072) section of this documentation. rad-end

-rad-begin /snap/2.9/ui
-More information on Power configuration will be found in the [Power management](/t/power-management/3011) section of this documentation. rad-end

-rad-begin /snap/3.0/ui
+rad-begin /deb/2.9/ui /deb/3.0/ui /snap/2.9/ui /snap/3.0/ui
-More information on Power configuration will be found in the [Power management](/t/power-management/4070) section of this documentation. rad-end
+More information on Power configuration will be found in the [Power management](/t/power-management/nnnn) section of this documentation. rad-end

 <h2>Summary</h2>